qxxa/instaclaimer/README.md

 ![Example](https://github.com/user-attachments/assets/2792cd37-c423-40f9-863d-62bdee3959c7)

 ## Features
-- Repeatedly checks and claims a username once available
+- Repeatedly checks a single target username and claims when available <br> (In the future, checker for a list of target usernames will be added)
 - Supports multi-threading
 - Proxies (along with a built-in proxy checker)
-- In the future, checker for a list of target usernames will be added (Currently only suports a single target username)

 ## Usage
 1. Download the [ZIP File](https://github.com/qxxa/instaclaimer/archive/refs/heads/main.zip) and extract the ZIP